devndone/dev-practice-java/README.md

 # dev-practice-java

-Tis project contains java prohrammes related with the ds, algo, design patterns and problem solving.
+This project contains java prohrammes related with the ds, algo, design patterns and problem solving.